Sajida-Ait-si-mhand/42_NetPractice/README.md

 ## What is Network:
          It is a group of two computer or more that can share information between them (The purpose of a network is to enable communication and data sharing between devices.)
+## What is a Protocol?
+        You can imagine a protocol as a **rule** or a set of guidelines that devices follow to communicate with each other.
+Protocols ensure that data is transmitted, received,
+        and interpreted correctly across networks.
+Without protocols, devices wouldn't know how to format, send, or process data.
 ## Type of Netwok:
       We have 4 type of networking
          1.PAN  (Personal Area Network):